-While the interest rate on the Direct Graduate Plus Loan is higher than the Direct Loan made to students, but typically lower than a private loan.
-Interest will begin accruing as soon as the first disbursement of funds is made, but repayment may be deferred until 60 days after your student leaves school.
+While the interest rate on the Direct Graduate Plus Loan is higher than the Direct Unsubsidized Loan, it is typically lower than a private student loan.
+Interest will begin accruing as soon as the first disbursement of funds is made, but repayment may be deferred for 6 months after you leave school.

 Alternative loans are offered by third-party, private lenders.
 A credit check is required and they are not based on financial need.
 Alternative loans have fixed and variable interest rates which depend on the borrower and co-signer's credit and the loan market.
-You should exhaust the federal loan opportunities before turning to these Alternative loans.
+We generally recommend that a student exhaust all federal loan opportunities before using Alternative loans.

 The amount you may borrow will be the amount that remains from your estimated Cost of Attendance after subtracting all other forms of financial aid you have accepted, such as scholarships, grants, work study and federal loans.